 Generally, the saleable remote plasma cleaners available for SEMs attach the plasma radical source (PRS) for cleaning on an accessible port on the SEM chamber through KF40 or similar sized flanges.
-In order to attain a short connection to the chamber, the remote plasma cleaner needs to be compact and fit among other detectors, probes, GIS, and accessories connected to a SEM chamber.
-In case, if it takes up more angular space, cleaning rate or functionality of other devices may be lost.
-In addition, the system should be compatible with turbo molecular pump vacuum systems of field-emission SEMs.
+In order to attain a short connection to the chamber, the remote plasma cleaner needs to be compact and fit among other detectors, probes, GIS, and accessories connected to an SEM chamber.
+In case, if it takes up more angular space, the cleaning rate or functionality of other devices may be lost.
+In addition, the system should be compatible with turbomolecular pump vacuum systems of field-emission SEMs.

 Figure 2.
 The compact Evactron E50 model fits among a forest of accessories on a crowded SEM chamber.

 In order to address this problem, XEI Scientific developed the compact Evactron E50 system to plasma clean at turbo molecular pressures.
 The PRS employs a fixed input flow rate that is preset to eliminate the requirement for an adjustable flow valve or vacuum gauge.
 Since the SEM user only wants cleaning at a good rate and is not carrying out plasma studies, a vacuum gauge and flow rate adjustment are not required.